John F. Kennedy assassination conspiracy theories: Lyndon B. Johnson conspiracy

 Dr. Charles Crenshaw authored the 1992 book JFK: Conspiracy of Silence, along with conspiracy theorists Jens Hansen and J. Gary Shaw.
 Crenshaw was a third-year surgical resident on the trauma team at Parkland Hospital that attended to President Kennedy.
 He also treated Oswald after he was shot by Jack Ruby.
 While attending to Oswald, Crenshaw said that he answered a telephone call from Lyndon Johnson.
 Crenshaw said that Johnson inquired about Oswald's status, and that Johnson demanded a "death-bed confession from the accused assassin [Oswald]".
-Crenshaw said that he relayed Johnson's message to Dr. Shires, but that Oswald was in no condition to give any statement.Crenshaw, Charles.
-Trauma Room One, (New York: Paraview Press, 2001), pp. 132–133.
+Crenshaw said that he relayed Johnson's message to Dr. Shires, but that Oswald was in no condition to give any statement.
 Critics of Crenshaw's allegation state that Johnson was in his limousine at the moment the call would have been made, that no one in his car corroborated that the call was made, and that there is no record of such a call being routed through the White House switchboard.

-Former CIA agent and Watergate figure E. Howard Hunt accused Johnson (along with several CIA agents whom he named) of complicity in the assassination in his posthumously released autobiography American Spy: My Secret History in the CIA, Watergate, and Beyond.
-Referencing that section of the book, Tim Weiner of The New York Times called into question the sincerity of the charges, and William F. Buckley, Jr., who wrote the foreword, said material "was clearly ghostwritten".
+Former CIA agent and Watergate figure E. Howard Hunt accused Johnson, along with several CIA agents whom he named, of complicity in the assassination in his posthumously released autobiography American Spy: My Secret History in the CIA, Watergate, and Beyond.
+Referencing that section of the book, Tim Weiner of The New York Times called into question the sincerity of the charges, and William F. Buckley Jr., who wrote the foreword, said material "was clearly ghostwritten".
 Shortly afterwards, an audio-taped "deathbed confession" in which Hunt claimed first-hand knowledge of a conspiracy, as a co-conspirator, was released by his sons; the authenticity of the confession was also met with some skepticism.

 In 1984, convicted swindler Billie Sol Estes made statements to a Grand Jury in Texas indicating that he had "inside knowledge" that implicated Johnson in the death of Kennedy and others.
 Historian Michael L. Kurtz wrote that there is no evidence suggesting that Johnson ordered the assassination of Kennedy.
 According to Kurtz, Johnson believed Fidel Castro was responsible for the assassination and that Johnson covered up the truth because he feared the possibility that retaliatory measures against Cuba might escalate to nuclear war with the Soviet Union.

 In 2012, biographer Robert Caro published his fourth volume on Johnson's career, The Passage of Power, which chronicles Johnson's communications and actions as Vice President, and describes the events leading up to the assassination.
 Caro wrote that "nothing that I have found in my research" points to involvement by Johnson.
 Political consultant and convicted felon Roger Stone believes that Johnson orchestrated Kennedy's assassination.
 He also claims that Rafael Cruz, father of Texas Senator and Republican presidential candidate for the 2016 elections Ted Cruz, is tied to Lee Harvey Oswald.